tanmay2893/trading_copilot/README.md

 ---

-## Run with Docker (preferred)
+## Run with Docker (start here)

-**Docker is the simpler way to run the full app** (web UI + API): one install, one command, no Python virtualenv or Node.js setup on your machine.
-Prefer this unless you are actively developing the repo and want separate hot reload for Python and Next.js ([run manually](#run-manually-backend--frontend) below).
+**Docker is the simplest way to run the full app** (web UI + API): one install, one command—no Python virtualenv or Node.js setup on your machine.
+Use [optional dev setup](#optional-run-without-docker-dev-setup) only if you are actively developing the repo and want hot reload for Python and Next.js.

 ### New to Docker?
 Install Docker Desktop first